Smoke Detector Placement Guide: Where They Must Go

 4. Locations to Avoid

 Certain spots create false alarms or block proper airflow.
+If nuisance alarms are already a problem, see Reducing False Smoke Alarms for the most common causes and fixes.
 Avoiding these locations improves reliability and reduces nuisance triggers.

 - Bathrooms: Steam interferes with detection.